 Purchase – INA MK8 Golf R Water Pump Kit

 With the MK7, VW introduced the EA888 Gen 3 2.0T engine.
-These engines use a belt-driven water pump, which is run off the balance shaft in the engine.
+These engines use a belt-driven water pump, driven off the balance shaft in the engine.
 It features a combined water pump and thermostat housing assembly, bolted to the engine block.
-This plastic housing is known for developing coolant leaks over time, especially around the gasket or housing to the engine block.
+This plastic housing is known for developing coolant leaks over time, especially around the gasket or where the housing meets the engine block.
 Faults may also appear if the integrated electromechanical thermostat fails to open or close properly.

 Typical signs of failure: